infrahq/infra/docs/getting-started/key-concepts.md

 `infra grants` – `/v1/grants`

 Grants tie identities (or groups) to destinations with a specific role.
-In other words, a grant decides **who can access what, with what role**.
+In other words, a grant decides **who can access what, with what level of access (often called role)**.

 Examples of granting `fisher@infrahq.com` `admin` access to the `production` kubernetes cluster: